-The teaching assistants will hold all of their office hours in the Science and Engineering Center (SEC).
-The TA office hour schedules will be posted on our Canvas course homepage (scroll to the bottom).
+The TAs will hold all of their office hours in the SEC.
+The TA office hour schedules will be posted on our Canvas course homepage.
 Dr. Barter will not hold her office hours in the SEC.
-Dr. Barter will hold both her Thursday and Friday office hours in her office: Boettcher West 222.
+Dr. Barter holds both her Thursday and Friday office hours in her office: Boettcher West 222.

-The SEC is a collaborative space that is staffed by undergraduate and graduate TAs who are trained to assist students with first and second year chemistry, physics, and engineering courses.
+The SEC is a collaborative space that is staffed by undergraduate and graduate TAs who are trained to assist students with first and second year science courses.
 Their goal is to help students grow as problem solvers by assisting with homework, lab reports, and exam preparations.
-The SEC is not a one-on-one tutoring center, it is a place where students can get guidance from TAs as well as their peers, and where students can work together to learn and create community.
+The SEC is not a 1:1 tutoring center, it is a place where students can get guidance from TAs as well as their peers, and where students can work together to learn and create community.
 The SEC is free and open to all DU students.
 The SEC is located in the Northwest corner of the first floor of the Anderson Academic Commons.

-CHEM 1001 Autumn 2018 Page 2 of 10
+CHEM 1001 Autumn 2019 Page 2 of 10